intermine/im-docs/docs/webapp/blue-genes/index.rst

-Guide to Customising Blue Genes
+Guide to Customising BlueGenes
 ================================================================

-Blue genes content
+Content
 ------------------------

-Certain features of the blue genes app are controlled by parameters set in the `web.properties` file.
+Certain features of the BlueGenes app are controlled by parameters set in the `web.properties` file.
 These properties are also used in the current webapp user interface.

 =======================================  ================================================  =======================================
 purpose                                  parameters                                        example